 Our fixed maturity securities are classified as either "available-for-sale" securities or "trading" securities, both of which are carried at fair value on the balance sheet.
 Fair value represents the price that would be received from the sale of an asset in an orderly transaction between market participants on the measurement date.
 Determining the fair value of certain invested assets, particularly those that do not trade on a regular basis, requires an assessment of available data and the use of assumptions and estimates in making these determinations.
 This analysis requires us to characterize certain of our investment assets among different categories referred to as either Level 1, Level 2 or Level 3 assets.
 See "Management's Discussion and Analysis -Valuation of Fixed Maturity Securities and Equity Securities."
-At September 30, 2018, we had 2% of our investment assets characterized as Level 1 assets, 93% of our investment assets characterized as Level 2 assets, and 5% of our investment assets characterized as Level 3 assets.
-See "Note 8- Assets and Liabilities Measured at Fair Value" in the accompanying unaudited condensed consolidated financial statements and "Note 12-Assets and Liabilities Measured at Fair Value" in the accompanying audited consolidated financial statements included in this prospectus.
+At December 31, 2017, we had 2% of our investment assets characterized as Level 1 assets, 91% of our investment assets characterized as Level 2 assets, and 7% of our investment assets characterized as Level 3 assets.
+See "Note 12-Assets and Liabilities Measured at Fair Value" to our audited consolidated financial statements included in this prospectus.

-In addition, GAAP requires that when the fair value of certain of our invested assets declines and such decline is deemed to be other-thantemporary, we recognize a loss in either accumulated other comprehensive income or on our consolidated statement of operations based on certain criteria in the period that this determination is made.
+In addition, GAAP requires that when the fair value of certain of our invested assets declines and such decline is deemed to be other-than-temporary, we recognize a loss in either accumulated other comprehensive income or on our consolidated statement of operations based on certain criteria in the period that this determination is made.
 Once it is determined that the fair value of an investment asset is below its carrying value, we must determine whether the decline in fair value is other-than-temporary, which is based on subjective factors and involves a variety of assumptions and estimates.
 For information on our valuation methodology, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies-Investments."
 There are certain risks and uncertainties associated with determining whether declines in market value are other-than-temporary.
 These include significant changes in general economic conditions and business markets, trends in certain industry segments, interest rate fluctuations, rating agency actions, changes in significant accounting estimates and assumptions and legislative actions.
 In the case of mortgage- and other asset-backed securities, there is added uncertainty as to the performance of the underlying collateral assets.
-To the extent that we are incorrect in our determination of fair value of our investment securities or our determination that a decline in their value is other-thantemporary, we may recognize losses that never actually materialize or may fail to recognize losses within the appropriate reporting period that will be recognized in future periods.
+To the extent that we are incorrect in our determination of fair value of our investment securities or our determination that a decline in their value is other-than-temporary, we may recognize losses that never actually materialize or may fail to recognize losses within the appropriate reporting period that will be recognized in future periods.